We performed a comparison between Microsoft Intune and Red Hat Ansible Automation Platform based on real PeerSpot user reviews.

 More Red Hat Ansible Automation Platform Pricing and Cost Advice →

-Microsoft Intune is ranked 3rd in Configuration Management with 164 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 58 reviews.
+Microsoft Intune is ranked 3rd in Configuration Management with 166 reviews while Red Hat Ansible Automation Platform is ranked 1st in Configuration Management with 62 reviews.
 Microsoft Intune is rated 8.0, while Red Hat Ansible Automation Platform is rated 8.6.
 The top reviewer of Microsoft Intune writes "We can manage all aspects of our devices from a single console, easy to scale, and quick to deploy".
-On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Capable of broad integrations with easy-to-operate infrastructure and user controls".
-Microsoft Intune is most compared with Jamf Pro, VMware Workspace ONE, ManageEngine Endpoint Central, SOTI MobiControl and Microsoft Entra ID, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and BMC TrueSight Server Automation.
+On the other hand, the top reviewer of Red Hat Ansible Automation Platform writes "Makes it easy to build playbooks and saves time and resources".
+Microsoft Intune is most compared with Jamf Pro, VMware Workspace ONE, ManageEngine Endpoint Central, Microsoft Entra ID and Microsoft Purview Data Loss Prevention, whereas Red Hat Ansible Automation Platform is most compared with Red Hat Satellite, Microsoft Configuration Manager, VMware Aria Automation, Microsoft Azure DevOps and BMC TrueSight Server Automation.
 See our Microsoft Intune vs. Red Hat Ansible Automation Platform report.

 See our list of best Configuration Management vendors.